 Like a lot of teenagers, I decided to become a vegetarian.
 Some do so because they want to rebel, some people think it will be healthier, or just don’t like meat that much.
 I was convinced to go veggie when I was 13 after a biology dissection.
-It was only a rat but it made me realise that I didn’t want to be eating animals as I have a pet rabbit and it was just too close to home for me.
-Also a Jamie Oliver programme I accidentally watched featuring the making of sausages put me right off… But mainly for me, it was the animals.
+It was only a rat, but it made me realise that I didn’t want to be eating animals as I have a pet rabbit and it was just too close to home for me.
+Also, a Jamie Oliver programme I accidentally watched featuring the making of sausages put me right off… But mainly for me, it was the animals.

-At first my parents weren’t thrilled, but, as I was rather a carnivore before, they didn’t think it would last more than 2 weeks max.
+At first, my parents weren’t thrilled but, as I was rather a carnivore before, they didn’t think it would last more than 2 weeks max.
 But substituting meat for lots of fresh fish wasn’t too difficult.
 I do eat fish, so technically I am a pescatarian, and people always ask me what it is about fish that means I don’t mind eating them.
 I really don’t have anything against fish.
 I just know that if I didn’t eat fish it would be supplement city and could lead to really bad health and I would rather eat sustainably sourced fish.
 It’s called a compromise.

-They started off wanting to come up with creative vegetarian dishes (as they didn’t think it would last long enough to exhaust these ideas) but after a few weeks you start resorting back to good old tomato pasta.
+They started off wanting to come up with creative vegetarian dishes (as they didn’t think it would last long enough to exhaust these ideas) but after a few weeks, you start resorting back to good old tomato pasta.
 It may be delicious but not great health wise.
 Too much pasta isn’t good because it’s just carbohydrates.
-This means that it contain lots of energy, but not much in the way of all the vitamins and minerals that we need to support our bodies in our busy lives!
+This means that it contains lots of energy, but not much in the way of all the vitamins and minerals that we need to support our bodies in our busy lives!

 It’s important not to be afraid of trying new things.
-Take quinoa for example, the name alone was enough to frighten me into refusing it, but when putting images of Doctor Who aliens aside and trusting a cookbook, it’s really not bad at all.
+Take quinoa, for example, the name alone was enough to frighten me into refusing it, but when putting images of Doctor Who aliens aside and trusting a cookbook, it’s really not bad at all.
 In fact, it’s worth trying.
 Anything is worth trying once; even being a vegetarian itself!

 Another thing that makes it trickier is when you are at friends’ houses, especially if they are used to having meat with most meals.
-Sometimes it’s good to warn them in advance as you can’t always trust your friends to remind their parents… this can lead to some very awkward suppers when you are offered some hastily put together sandwiches as the entire curry is made with chicken.
+Sometimes it’s good to warn them in advance as you can’t always trust your friends to remind their parents… this can lead to some very awkward suppers when you are offered some hastily put together sandwiches as the entire curry is made with chicken!
 Not all parents are prepared for such circumstances.